 Cryptographic operations are provided by the TOE.
-The TOE is equipped with a hardware accelerator (DES encryption and decryptiuon unit ) to support the standard cryptographic operation (Triple DES).
-The key for the cryptographic operations have to be provided by the Smartcard Embedded Software (environment).
+The TOE is equipped with a hardware accelerator to support the standard cryptographic operation.
+This component is a hardware DES encryption and decryption unit.

 As the final transition from test mode to user mode is performed before TOE delivery, all TOE Security Functions are applicable from TOE delivery at the end of phase 3 or 4 (depending on when TOE delivery takes place in a specific case) to phase 7.